Connect with us

-The pair were suspended for the 37-18 loss to England at Twickenham, thereby bringing down a dark curtain on a disastrous year for the Wallabies who suffered a series defeat at home to Ireland and lost nine of their 13 matches.
+The pair were suspended for the 37-18 loss to England at Twickenham, thereby bringing down a dark curtain on a disastrous year for the Wallabies who suffered a series defeat at home to and lost nine of their 13 matches.

 Head coach Michael Cheika’s future hangs in the balance pending an internal review, the outcome of which is imminent.
 However, despite the 2015 World Cup finalists being at a low ebb, midfield ace Toomua predicts a New Year revival.

-Leicester man Toomua, who will head back to Super Rugby next summer after agreeing to join Melbourne Rebels, said: “I didn’t hear Sinckler’s remark but when I read about it, I actually thought it was quite funny.
+man Toomua, who will head back to Super next summer after agreeing to join Melbourne Rebels, said: “I didn’t hear Sinckler’s remark but when I read about it, I actually thought it was quite funny.

 “He’s a decent fella and he probably had the last laugh that day because he had a cracking game, but at the end of the day each team has rules off the field.
 If you don’t stick by them, what’s the point of having them in the first place?